-If you’re purchasing a goat from us this article is to help you prepare for your new arrival before you pick it up.
+If you’re purchasing goats from us this article is to help you prepare for your new arrival before you pick them up.
 If you live in another area of the country and are getting your goats elsewhere this article may still be beneficial to you but keep in mind that some things mentioned here are regional, like types of hay commonly available or shelter appropriate to the weather of the area, and some things are dependent on the types of goats being discussed.
 We raise Mini Nubian and Nigerian Dwarf Dairy Goats on our farm in Central California, where winters are mild but summers are brutal and where alfalfa hay is the most economical and readily available thing to feed livestock of any kind but grass and browse are almost unheard of.
 The info we are providing here is based on what we do with our herd, based on our geographic area and their needs.
 If you don’t live in this area then adapt it to what works for you, but if you do live here and especially if you are buying a goat from us this article should help you be better prepared to start this fun new adventure!

 Things You'll Need Before Bringing Your Goats Home: